|

 or the Vermont area - see Their Lives

+above.
 William’s 1772 Will gives her one

 cow.
 Susannah’s daughter, Margret Brown, is also named in William’s